HisFun2305/homepage/README.md

 issues a warning to input content

 ### document.addEventListener
-initialises input fields and gets the lastest list of plan items
+initialises input fields and gets the latest list of plan items

 ## [static/tnw.js](static/tnw.js)